 Mention any language skills you may possess, regardless of how small they may seem; it is directly related to the job you want.
 You don’t have to be fluent in a language for your experience to be relevant.
 If you can understand some basic conversational phrases, your skills will likely help your ESL teaching job.

 • Include International Travels

 Many hiring committees are impressed by ESL teachers who have traveled internationally.
 Regardless of whether you are applying for an ESL position in your home country or abroad, having previous international travel experience can give you a leg up.
 It allows the administration to see that you are worldly and experienced.
-If you are applying for a job abroad, traveling to other countries indicates that you are not scared to go out on a limb and take chances.
+If you apply for a job abroad, traveling to other countries indicates that you are not scared to go out on a limb and take chances.

 Depending on the student population in the school district, some areas may have only one ESL teacher.
 While ESL jobs are easier to find than jobs in other educational areas, it is still important to present a well-organized, professional persona.

 This will help communicate you are the person the school district should choose for the ESL program.
 Teaching ESL can be a large responsibility.
 Schools will not be eager to place that responsibility on your shoulders if you do not look like someone who can handle the load.